Ana287/nlp-bundestag-speeches/README.md

 ## Data basis

-The plenary protocol data has been extracted from two sources:
+The plenary protocol data has been extracted from the following two sources:
 - Blaette, Andreas (2017): GermaParl.
 Corpus of Plenary Protocols of the German Bundestag.
 TEI files, availables at: https://github.com/PolMine/GermaParlTEI.
 - Deutscher Bundestag.
 Open Data - Plenarprotokolle der 20.
 Wahlperiode und Stammdaten aller Abgeordneten seit 1949. https://www.bundestag.de/services/opendata

 ## Repository Content

 ### Scripts
-- `open_data_parser.py`: parses the XML files from the German Bundestag, extracts relevant information and stores it in a pandas DataFrame.
+- `open_data_parser.py`: parses the XML files from the German Bundestag, extracts relevant information and stores it in a pandas DataFrame
-- `germa_parl_parser.py`: parses the XML files from the GermaParl-Corpus, extracts relevant information and stores it in a pandas DataFrame.
+- `germa_parl_parser.py`: parses the XML files from the GermaParl-Corpus, extracts relevant information and stores it in a pandas DataFrame
-- `gender_classification.py`: uses the `gender_guesser` library and `custom_gender_map.json` to determine and return the gender of a given name.
+- `gender_classification.py`: uses the `gender_guesser` library and `custom_gender_map.json` to determine and return the gender of a given name
-- `assemble_data.py`: merges the two dataframes, cleans and standardizes speaker names and gender classifications, adds IDs and speech lengths and saves the resulting dataframe to a pickled file.
+- `assemble_data.py`: merges the two dataframes, cleans and standardizes speaker names and gender classifications, adds IDs and speech lengths and saves the resulting dataframe to a pickled file
-- `create_subdata.py`: divides dataframe into yearly sub-dataframes and saves them to pickled files.
+- `create_subdata.py`: divides dataframe into yearly sub-dataframes and saves them to pickled files (not used within the scope of this thesis but may be of use in the future)

 ### Notebooks

-- `data-exploration.ipynb`: initial data exploration like speech counts, gender distributions and speech length ratios.
+- `data-exploration.ipynb`: initial data exploration like speech counts, gender distributions and speech length ratios
 - `topic-modelling.ipynb`: training of LDA-model; saves topic distributions for every speech in a new dataframe
 - `topic-exploration.ipynb`: explores and plots different statistics surrounding the speech topics and their gender distributions
 - `interjection-analysis.ipynb`: quantitative analysis of comments and reactions during the speeches